Smoking in diabetes

-Smoking triples-quadruples the damage to the body caused by diabetes by causing hardening of the arteries.
+Smoking triples or quadruples the damage to the body caused by diabetes by causing hardening of the arteries.
 This particularly affects the body's larger arteries to the legs and brain, making amputation and strokes more likely.
-Smoking doubles the risk of diabetes.Smoking triples-quadruples the retinopathy progression rate of diabetic complications (the graph below underestimates this risk).
+Similarly, it triples or quadruples the retinopathy progression rate of diabetic complications .

 The harmful effect does not depend on whether you smoke cigarettes, a pipe, or cigars, but is more dependent on the amount you smoke.
 Smoking 5 cigarettes a day is much safer than 20 a day.
 Excellent websites (below).

 Hovever, even 'Just one cigarette a day seriously elevates cardiovascular risk ' BMJ18, so it is best to stop completely.

 Your partner develops a quarter of the harmful effects you experience.
 If you smoke 20/day, this is equivalent to your partner smoking 5/day.5 cigarettes a day equivalent increases your partners disease rate by 12-25% or more (cataracts, heart disease, strokes) etc.